bndnio/concurrency-mini-problems/README.md

 Which looks very different, and takes way less time!
 Loosing the output to console I/O saved us nearly an order of magnitude on our runtime.
-It now looks like the most time is spend sleeping.
+It now looks like the most time is spend running usleep.
 However, given that it's unknown if and when the next element will be produced, and the sleeping mechanism in the consumers allow us to prevent starving the producers, there isn't much left to do improve in this implementation.